MichelMichels/wix-deployment-dojo/episodes/episode1/episode-1.md

 ### Creating our first package

 WiX package files are XML files with the `.wxs` extension.
-Following XML is the minimum requirement for building an msi package.
+Following XML is the minimum required for a building an msi package.

 ```xml
 <Wix xmlns="http://wixtoolset.org/schemas/v4/wxs">